Crystals for shifted key polynomials: Introduction

 \item Finally, we also discuss how Conjectures~\ref{sp-demazure-conj} and \ref{o-demazure-conj} imply a priori more general statements concerning crystals of ``flagged'' decreasing factorizations; compare Conjectures~\ref{sp-demazure-conj2} and \ref{o-demazure-conj2} with Propositions~\ref{sp-equiv-prop} and \ref{o-equiv-prop}. \eei

 Unlike for $\gl_n$, we are not aware of any theory of Demazure modules or characters for $\q_n$ (or $\qq_n$-crystals) already appearing in the literature.
-From our results, we expect our crystals are good $\q_n$- and $\qq_n$-analogues for Demazure crystals and come from a global crystal basis of a yet-to-be-defined $U_q(\q_n)$ analogue of Demazure modules.
+To explain some potential the representation-theoretic obstructions, recall that Demazure modules (for $\gl_n$) are indecomposable modules of the Borel subalgebra that give a filtration on highest weight representations parameterized by elements of the Weyl group.
+For $\q_n$, it is not clear that such a construction would be independent of the choice of Borel subalgebra, and the Weyl group (which is $S_n$ from the even subalgebra $\gl_n$) does not seem to naturally encode the highest weight crystal or a filtration of the representation (such as coming from a BGG-type resolution or a Schubert variety decomposition for the Lie supergroup).
+Despite this, from our results, we expect our crystals are good $\q_n$- and $\qq_n$-analogues for Demazure crystals and come from a global crystal basis of a yet-to-be-defined $U_q(\q_n)$ analogue of Demazure modules.

 However, there are some differences between these new objects and the classical theory of Demazure $\gl_n$-crystals.
 For example, although each Demazure $\q_n$- and $\qq_n$-crystal uniquely embeds into a \defn{normal} crystal of the same type just as in the classical $\gl_n$-case (compare Propositions~\ref{unique-embed-prop}, \ref{unique-embed-prop2}, and~\ref{unique-embed-prop3}), these subcrystals are no longer closed under all raising crystal operators $e_i$.
 In particular, it is not straightforward to show directly that each Demazure $\q_n$- and $\qq_n$-crystal is connected.
 Our proof of this fact instead relies on a difficult technical property shown in~\cite{GHPS} (see Lemma~\ref{ghps-lem}).
-We expect that this reflects how the Borel subalgebras of $\q_n$ are not as well-behaved as those of $\gl_n$.
+We expect that this reflects how the Borel subalgebras of $\q_n$ are not as well-behaved as those of $\gl_n$ and that our construction is not coming from representation theory.